Skip to main content

 Additional Features

-• Use Template — Start from a pre-built scenario template instead of describing from scratch
+• Template — Start from a pre-built scenario template instead of describing from scratch

-Adding company-specific context and documents helps create scenarios that feel immediately relevant to your learners, rather than generic exercises.
+Adding company-specific sources helps create scenarios that feel immediately relevant to your learners, rather than generic exercises.

 Best Practices